 Julia Whelan is the most awarded narrator in contemporary romance, and Emily Henry's books showcase her range.
 Whelan narrates the entire Henry catalogue; start with Beach Read, move to Book Lovers, then People We Meet on Vacation.
 Henry's sharp banter in Whelan's voice is a specific pleasure.

-Callie Dalton delivers Olive's anxious inner monologue with specific warmth.
+Callie Dalton delivers Olive's anxious inner monologue with specific warmth, and Teddy Hamilton voices Adam.
 If you enjoy the audio of this one, Hazelwood's entire STEM-romance catalogue is narrated with the same care.

 Length: ~11 hours.
 Heat: Steamy (with heavy content warnings).